Whiplash (album): Composition

 "She's a Star" sees Booth singing in falsetto, while being accompanied by a piano, slide guitar, and Beatlesque vocal harmonies.
-Its title comes from Booth's ex-girlfriend whose middle-name was Zurina, which Booth claimed it meant star in Indian.
-The song tells the story of a woman "coming into her own power, a stellar view of life with a different energy to the male world," and evokes latter-day Suede.
-"Greenpeace" is a jungle track that talks about environmentalism; it initially began as a folk song.
-It is a movement in three parts: the first features a music box, affected by echo, and Booth discussing the unconcerned public; the second incorporates bells while Booth sings about big businesses; and the third sees Booth singing in a falsetto about the Earth.
-A sample of Eno screaming is used over the course of the song.
-The creaking noise heard in the track was done by rubbing a marble cutting board against a brick wall.
+Its title comes from Booth's ex-girlfriend whose middle-name was Zurina, which Booth claimed meant star in Indian.
+The song discusses a woman "coming into her own power, a stellar view of life with a different energy to the male world," and drew comparison to latter-day Suede.
+"Greenpeace" is a jungle track concerning environmentalism; initially written as a folk song, the final version is a movement in three parts: the first features a music box, affected by echo, and Booth discussing the unconcerned public; the second incorporates bells while Booth sings about big businesses; and the third sees Booth singing in a falsetto about the Earth.
+A sample of Eno screaming is used over the course of the song, while the creaking noise heard in the track was achieved by rubbing a marble cutting board against a brick wall.

-"Go to the Bank" discusses the way people use consumerism as a method to cope with heartbreak and depression.
+"Go to the Bank" discusses the use of consumerism as a method to cope with heartbreak and depression.
 It opens with a violin part, before shifting into drum and bass.
 The song's lyrics were improvised by Booth in a single take, and sung through a boss compressor.
 The atmospheric rock song "Play Dead" was originally titled "Whiplash".
 Booth called it an electronic ballad that he croons over, while Davies considered it to be an industrial version of the Walker Brothers.
-"Avalanche" began as a sample that the band worked on at Baynton-Power's house, and eventually turned into a full song.
-The lyrics for "Homeboy" are taken mostly from "Fishknives", a Laid outtake which the band had left unfinished at the time due to a lack of music to accompany it.
+"Avalanche" began as a sample that the band worked on at Baynton-Power's house, and eventually turned into a full song, while the lyrics for "Homeboy" are taken mostly from "Fishknives", a Laid outtake which the band had left unfinished at the time due to a lack of music to accompany it.

 "Watering Hole", which initially began as "Angel", saw the band move into dub territory.
-The closing track "Blue Pastures" is anchored around a bassline and a lone guitar part, with drums appearing briefly.
+The closing track, "Blue Pastures", is anchored around a bassline and a lone guitar part, with drums appearing briefly.
 The song was first worked on during the Laid sessions, with some improved lyrics.
 The band worked on it again two years after those sessions to complete the track, adding more lyrics in the process.
 Booth wrote it about a man who commits suicide by intentionally laying in snow in the Lake District; before the album's release, the husband of a friend of Booth's had died in the exact same manner.
 The song was played at the man's funeral, which prompted his wife to inquire as to how Booth knew it would happen.